ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 ```

 <br>
-8. Now that our ball is colliding, we need to give it some bounce.
-By calling `setBounce` on our ball, we let the game know that when it does collide with something- it should bounce off instead of sticking to it.
+8. Now that the ball is colliding, give it some bounce.
+Call `setBounce` on the `ball` variable to let the game know that when it does collide with something- it should bounce off instead of sticking to it.

 ```JS title="game.js" linenums="1"  hl_lines="7"
 function create() {